Chell (Portal)

 Chell (/tʃɛl/) is the silent protagonist in the Portal video game series developed by Valve.
 She appears in both Portal and Portal 2 as the main player character and as a supporting character in some other video games.
 Not much is known about Chell but some posit she is the daughter of an employee at Aperture Science Laboratories, the main setting of the games.

 Chell's face- and body-model were derived from those of Alésia Glidewell, receiving a redesign in Portal 2.
-Chell can only be seen through reflections and portals in the game.
+Chell is depicted entirely in first person in both games, though her model can be seen recursively through the titular portals.
 She has been well received for her role as a woman in video games, particularly not being overtly sexualized.

 Development and design

 Valve's Erik Wolpaw felt that it did not really matter what kind of person Chell was, noting that playtesters of the first Portal often did not know her name as it was never mentioned.
 Wolpaw explained that they never mentioned her name as "[players] felt like they had this relationship with GLaDOS, and they wanted GLaDOS to recognize them".
 Chet Faliszek noted that Chell was the female version of Gordon Freeman's role as a silent protagonist (in the Half-Life video games).
-Wolpaw explained it served the game's humour better if she did not talk, and that if the "straight man in a world gone mad" did talk, referring to Chell, "it would suck".
-In fact, there is one part of the first game where GLaDOS seems to get annoyed by Chell's refusal to respond to her, saying, "Are you even listening to me?"
-(Wolpaw has commented a few times that Chell simply won't give GLaDOS the satisfaction of a response, but he doesn't intend that theory to be taken seriously).
+Wolpaw explained it served the game's humour better if she did not talk, characterizing her as a "straight man in a world gone mad" whose silence was necessary for the tone.
+GLaDOS only occasionally addresses this, asking "Are you even listening to me?" in Portal and describing her as a "dangerous, mute lunatic" in the sequel.
+Wolpaw has commented a few times that Chell simply will not give GLaDOS the satisfaction of a response, but he does not intend that theory to be taken seriously, instead he explains that having Chell talk would lead to a less interesting experience, due to her "straight man" characterization.
 In an interview by IGN about Portal 2: Lab Rat, Valve's Michael Avon Oeming commented that, currently, "Chell is more of a storytelling device," comparing her to the Spirit character by Will Eisner, but noted that more may be seen of Chell in the future.